 Francesca L. Beaudoin MD, MS, PhD is an Associate Professor and Interim Chair of the Department of Epidemiology, and an Associate Professor of Emergency Medicine and Health Services, Policy and Practice.
 Dr.

 Angela Bengtson's research focuses on improving the health of HIV-infected women and their children during the perinatal period.
 Her work explores the impact of HIV drugs on pregnancy outcomes, investigates novel strategies to measure and support ongoing engagement in HIV care, and addresses common comorbid conditions with HIV during pregnancy, including obesity and perinatal depression.

 Professor of Epidemiology

 Stephen Buka, Sc.D., M.Sc., M.A., is an epidemiologist and developmental psychologist whose work focuses on the causes, development and prevention of major psychiatric and cognitive disorders.

-Director of the Centers for Epidemiology and Environmental Health, Chair of Epidemiology, Professor of Epidemiology, Professor of Pediatrics
+Professor of Epidemiology, Professor of Pediatrics

 Alison Field, Sc.D., is public health researcher specializing in nutritional, pediatric, and psychiatric epidemiology.
 Her current research focuses on determining the optimal classification for obesity, designing a mobile app to measure cues to eat, identifying predictors of overuse and ACL injuries in adolescents, and examining risk factors for developing migraine in adolescence or young adulthood.